-Prerequisite: Legal Assistant 100B with a grade of "C" or better, or equivalent.
+Corequisite: Completion of or concurrent enrollment in Legal Assistant 100A with a grade of "C" or better, or equivalent.

-Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Level R6 and W6.
+Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.
 This course provides students with the knowledge and skills for drafting and interpreting different types of contracts.
 Topics include elements of a contract, performance and breach issues, defenses to formation and enforcement, contract remedies, and third party contracts.
 This course is intended for students majoring in Paralegal.
 (FT) AA/AS; CSU.